Dropping Out of High School?

 If you make the decision to drop out of high school

 OK.
 You are in high school and your grades are poor despite your efforts to do better to bring your grades up.
-You also may be struggling to pass the Florida FCAT test and you feel you are wasting your time in FCAT remedial classes.
-(Hey, academically talented students do well in required classes but somehow do poor on FCAT!)
+You also may be struggling to pass the Florida FCAT/FSA test (the FSA is the Florida Standards Assessment, which superseded the FCAT) and you feel you are wasting your time in FCAT/FSA remedial classes.
+(Hey, academically talented students do well in required classes but somehow do poor on the FCAT or the FSA!)
 Or, you may have other issues in school and you think the faculty and staff don't want to help you.
 You decide to make the ultimate decision: Drop out of high school.

 WARNING: Dropping out of high school is a very serious matter; it is as serious as renouncing American citizenship abroad.
 The world of today - especially the world of today's shattered economy - does not treat high school dropouts kindly.
 Dropping out of high school can lead to extremely serious consequences such as: